Diversity-Preserving K-Armed Bandits, Revisited: Some experiments on synthetic data

 \section{Some experiments on synthetic data}

-In this section, we perform some experiments that illustrate the dual behavior of the regret: either bounded or growing at a $\ln T$ rate.
-More precisely, we consider bandit problems $\unu$ with a unique optimal mixed action $\vecp^\star(\unu)$ and illustrate that in the Bernoulli model considered, either a $\ln T$ rate for regret is suffered when $p_a^\star(\unu) = 0$ for some arm~$a \in [K]$, while a bounded regret is achieved when $p_a^\star(\unu) > 0$ for all arms~$a \in [K]$.
+In this final section, we perform some (simple and preliminary) experiments that merely illustrate the dual behavior of the regret: either bounded or growing at a $\ln T$ rate.
+We believe that a more extensive empirical comparison would be interesting but would be out of the scope we targeted for this article.

-\paragraph{Setting considered.} We consider $K = 3$ arms and the diversity-preserving set
+\paragraph{Experimental setting.} We consider $K = 3$ arms and the model $\cD$ of Bernoulli distributions.
+The diversity-preserving set $\cP$ is the triangle generated by